 If you are interested in finding your own music therapy "personal trainer," you can search for one in your area by visiting www.cbmt.org

 Follow me on Twitter @KimberlySMoore for daily updates on the latest research and articles related to music, music therapy, and music and the brain.
 I invite you also to check out my website, www.MusicTherapyMaven.com, for additional information, resources, and strategies.

-Kimberly Sena Moore is a board-certified music therapist, blogger, and mother in midwestern Missouri.
+Kimberly Sena Moore is a board certified music therapist, blogger, and professor at the University of Miami.